-Two synthetic strategies will be followed in order to fulfil five work packages (figure 1).
-The starting common point in both strategies is the coordination of tartrate derivatives at the surface of CdSe nanoplatelets.
+Two synthetic strategies will be followed in order to fulfil three work packages (figure 1).
+The starting common point in both strategies is the coordination of tartrate derivatives at the surface of CdSe nanoplatelets to induce chirality and chiroptical properties.